gdbroman/gitletter/README.md

 ## Contributing

-Feel free to open an issue or a PR if you find a bug or want to add a feature.
+Feel free to file an issue or open a PR if you find a bug or want to add a feature.

 For questions, you can DM me on Twitter [@gdbroman](https://twitter.com/gdbroman).